pedroacl/drover-code-challenge/README.md

 ## Drover code challenge

-This project has the objective to implement the search form from Drover's homepage.
+This project is based on a code challenge to implement the search form from Drover's homepage.

+You can pay them a visit at https://www.joindrover.com/